cytoscape/cytoscape.js/documentation/md/notation.md

     name: 'preset'
   },

-  // so we can see the ids
+  // so we can see the ids etc
   style: [
     {
       selector: 'node',
       style: {
         'content': 'data(id)'
+      }
+    },

+    {
+      selector: ':parent',
+      style: {
+        'background-opacity': 0.6
       }
     }
   ]